piklmateo/React-MovieApp/README.md

 ## Start the development server:
 - npm run dev

-## This project is created for learning purposes and feel free to do with it as you like:)
+## This project is created for learning purposes so feel free to do with it as you like:)